Thoughts on the Amazon Kindle

-I love reading – I love fiction, I love technical literature, I love newspapers and magazines.
-I’m also a bit of old fashioned – I love the feel and smell of paper, I love the ability to feel the pages.
+I love reading - I love fiction, I love technical literature, I love newspapers and magazines.
+I’m also a bit of old fashioned - I love the feel and smell of paper, I love the ability to feel the pages.
 So it took me quite some time to convince myself to buy one of the fabled Amazon Kindle e-book reading devices.
-People often ask me what I think about it and would I recommend them to buy one so I decided to write down my thoughts here.
+People often ask me what I think about it and would I recommend them to buy one so I decided to write down my thoughts on subject here.

 The things I love about the Kindle